RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo snap connect retroarch:removable-media
 ```

 The default es_systems.xml file is paired with a file named es_find_rules.xml which tries to find the emulators and cores using some predefined rules.
 For Windows this should normally just work, and for macOS too as long as RetroArch is installed at the default location /Applications/RetroArch.app.
-For Unix/Linux there is one exception that is problematic which is AppImage as there is no standardized directory for storing these files.
+For Unix/Linux there is one exception that is problematic which is AppImage packages as there is no standardized directory for storing these files.
 Read more [here](USERGUIDE-DEV.md#using-emulators-in-appimage-format-on-linux) on how to get the AppImage release of RetroArch to work.

 If ES-DE is unable to find an emulator when a game is launched, a notification popup will be shown.
 Likewise a notification will be shown if the defined emulator core is not installed.
 The es_log.txt file will also provide additional details.